 Libido: How To Boost Yours Naturally

 Libido refers to a person’s overall sex drive or their desire for sexual activity.
 A low libido affects both men and women but it’s more common in women.
 Men face a steady decline in libido as they age.
-Aside from ageing, factors such as depression, chronic stress and alcohol use can also lead to a decrease in libido amongst both men and women.
+Aside from aging, factors such as depression, chronic stress and alcohol use can also lead to a decrease in libido amongst both men and women.
 Furthermore, menopause, birth control pills and a poor body image can also cause a drop in libido.

 It’s also important to mention that erectile dysfunction (ED) doesn’t necessarily equate to a low libido, as men who suffer from erectile dysfunction often have a healthy sex drive.
 Finding the root of what affects your libido can help you maintain the health of your sex drive, and adopting natural solutions can help in doing so.